Chaotic-Creations/chaotic-creations-homebrew-content-dnd-5e/README.md

-# chaotic-creations-homebrew-content-dnd-5e
+# Chaotic Creations' Homebrew Content for D&D Fifth Edition
-Here is a collection of homebrew materials for Dungeons and Dragons Fifth Edition, made for FoundryVTT
+Here is a collection of homebrew materials for Dungeons and Dragons Fifth Edition, made for FoundryVTT by Tyler Labelle A.K.A.
+Chaotic Creations.